daquinoaldo/organization-contributions/README.md

 # GitHub organization contributions
 _A simple dashboard for organization contributions_

+Visit the [free online version](https://daquinoaldo.github.io/organization-contributions) without have to deploy your own!

 # Use in your project
 [app.js](app.js) is the main file.
 After having imported it you have access tho this functions:
 - `getRepos(org)` that provides an array containg athe names of all the repository of that organization.